Diogohs630/Diogohs630/README.md

 ###

 <p align="left">I'm Diogo Henrique, a self-taught Systems Analyst and Developer.
 I possess skills in Oracle PL/SQL and Delphi development, focusing on solving backend challenges in SCM (Supply Chain Management) and transportation sectors.
-Currently, I'm exploring the Java ecosystem and learning the Spring framework.</p>
+Currently, I'm exploring the Java ecosystem and learning the Spring framework.
+Additionally, I'm pursuing a bachelor's degree in Computer Science at IFSULDEMINAS.</p>

 ###